I hate the sound of my own voice.And like Sam Smith croons, I know I’m not the only one.

 Since then my voice has changed, but the discomfort level of hearing my own voice hasn’t made much headway.

-Here’s why that matters: I’ve been avoiding screen recording software because of voice confrontation.
+Here’s why that matters: I’ve been avoiding screen recording software and video conferencing software because of voice confrontation.
 I didn’t consciously realize the avoidance until I started working at CloudApp.
 I figured, I can’t be the only one shying away from video recorders, right?
 That’s a shame.

 Most people talk 5x faster than they type, potentially more depending on time of day and caffeine level.